 In 2019, it will be administered on March 23, August 10, and November 9.

 Every state has a different passing score, so this completely depends on where you take the exam.
 For example, you must earn an 85 or higher in New York in order to pass.
 However, you must earn a 75 or higher in the state of New Jersey.
 You can find out more about state requirements by going to the NCBE’s website.

 The best way to study for the exam is to sign up for a prep course that has a proven track record of helping students pass.

-Pieper Bar Review—located in Mineola, NY—offers a MPRE review course that is not only free, but provides exceptional materials, such as an outlines of the ABA Model Rules of Professional Responsibility and Model Rules of Judicial Conduct, and practice exams in order for you to see the type of questions that you will have to answer.
+Pieper Bar Review offers a MPRE review course that is free and provides exceptional materials, such as outlines of the ABA Model Rules of Professional Responsibility and Model Rules of Judicial Conduct, and practice MPRE exams.
 Plus, you can study from virtually anywhere as the lectures can be viewed through Pieper’s iPass streaming videos.
 You can have your materials shipped to you as well, which makes it easy to take advantage of this incredible resource even if you aren’t a New Yorker.

 For more than four decades, Pieper has been helping students pass the bar exam.
 They know exactly which concepts tend to show up on the exam the most and the proper process-of-elimination techniques to make taking the exam easier.
 Part of Pieper’s approach is to emphasize the importance of taking notes and the significance of mnemonic devices in order to help you remember key terms and topics.

 You can register online for any Pieper review course, putting you on your way to preparing for the Multistate Professional Responsibility Examination sooner than you think!